DataDog/hiring-engineers/answers.md

 2. Datadog agent on Vagrant Ubuntu based VM
 3. Locally on a Macintosh running under OSX

 It really does not matter where the agent gets installed!
 You can even install it on any IOT device, or even Rasberry PI or Arduino, or a nuclear reactor or a dam.
 You could even alert on something like temperature or humidity or any 3rd party or custom application.
 However under normal circumstances a customer would monitor a web server, a web application, a cluster, a hard drive, or something more granular.
+The agent basically communicates anything you would like back to be visualized on graphs, screenshot and emailed, or databased for future reporting and archiving purposes.
+There are many example yaml files to choose from.

 ![ScreenShot](https://raw.github.com/pmcbrien/hiring-engineers/master/ddog/linking-to_aws.png)

-I went ahead with the agent and installed in both locations using the same account access key.
-I also added a LAMP stack as well as mysql to the a shell script and used a very basic Vagrant image.
+I went ahead with the agent and installed in both locations using the same account access key unser same account on datadoghq.com.
+I also went ahead and installed a LAMP stack as well as mysql server under a very basic Vagrant image.
 This is a very easy to use system and I really do like using it.
 I took a slightly different approach to add to the discussion.
 I have also uploaded some of the tools that helped along the way to github.
+Docker is another solution.

 ![ScreenShot](https://raw.github.com/pmcbrien/hiring-engineers/master/ddog/downloadvagrant.png)